Skyfighter64/Arduino-ALUP/README.md

 ESP8266 | :heavy_check_mark: | Multiple ways of digital pin selection.
 See [here](https://github.com/FastLED/FastLED/wiki/ESP8266-notes "FastLED notes on ESP8266") for details
 ESP32 | :x: |

-Although only some of the listed microcontrollers are confirmed working, the other listed boards should work too.
+Although only some of the listed microcontrollers are confirmed working, all of the boards listed above should work.

 :information_source: In theory, all boards compatible with the [FastLED library] should work, but I am unable to test all of them.
-If you can confirm that one of the boards not listed as confirmed above is working, we'll add it to the list.
+If you can confirm that one of the boards not listed as tested is working, we'll add it to the list.

 ### Supported LED strips